The Bankrate promise

 Money moves to make during the student loan payment suspension

-For many student loan borrowers, the payment pause is a good opportunity to get on stronger financial footing.
+The payment pause is a good opportunity for many student loan borrowers to get on stronger financial footing.
 Here are some ways to use administrative forbearance to your advantage.

 Pay down private student loans